intel/userspace-cni-network-plugin/README.md

 data is pushed into the container and consumed by the container.
 Current code, which is not the final solution, writes the data to a file, and the directory the file is in is mounted in the countainer.
 Code in the container must know where and how to parse this data.
-For VPP, the code in the container to handle this is currently implemented in the vpp-app piece of code (*./cnivpp/vpp-app/*).
-Because this solution is temporary, the OVS CNI Library has not been modified to handle pushing data into the container.
+Sample code to run in the container to handle this is currently implemented in the usrsp-app piece of code (*./docker/usrsp-app/*).

 The Userspace CNI, based on the input config data, adds interfaces (memif and/or vhost-user interfaces) to a local OVS-DPDK or VPP instance running on the host.